MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/extend-pos-notification.md

 The Retail software development kit (SDK) includes a sample that shows how to extend the notification service (**RetailSDK\\SampleExtensions\\CommerceRuntime\\Extensions.NotificationSample**).

-+ **GetNotificationsExtensionServiceRequest** – This request contains the operation ID, staff, and channel.
++ **GetNotificationsExtensionServiceRequest** – This class contains the operation ID, staff, and channel.
 Based on the configuration of Retail headquarters, the POS runs the notification scheduler for each configured operation.
 + **GetNotificationsExtensionServiceResponse** – In the response, return the notification detail entity (**NotificationDetailCollection**), update **GetNotificationsExtensionServiceResponse**, and return all the notifications.
 Because the response is a collection, multiple notifications can be returned.

 ## Properties of the notification detail entity